Loxahatchee Wildlife Refuge

 Obtain a Bird’s eye view by climbing into the observation tower on the Marsh Trail.
 Herons, egrets, ibis, limpkins, anhingas, purple gallinules, vultures, and red-shouldered hawks are common.
 Winter brings seasonal residents such as the northern harrier and several ducks species, including blue-winged teal, green-winged teal, fulvous whistling ducks, and ring-necked ducks.

 The Loxahatchee Slough Canal provides excellent fishing for largemouth bass, and other sportfish such as bluegill and redear sunfish.
 A few black crappies are also present.
 Shoreline vegetation, rip-rap, and shady areas associated with bridges and culverts provide excellent places to fish.

 If there is a strong current in the channel, look for protected areas that offer refuge from the channel current.
 Culverts and spillways with water flowing through or over them into the main channel are the right places to fish.
 The Loxahatchee Slough Canal contains more largemouth bass than most other canals in southeast Florida.

 When choosing the types of lures for fishing Loxahatchee wildlife refuge, start with plastic worms, topwater, and crankbaits.
 Live bait fishes such as golden shiners are also popular bait.
 The bag limit for largemouth bass is five fish per day, only one of which can be greater than 14 inches.

-Take Interstate 95's exit 50 in travel 7 miles west on U.S. Highway 98 (Southern Boulevard).
+Take Interstate 95’s exit 50 in travel 7 miles west on U.S. Highway 98 (Southern Boulevard).
 Turn south onto U.S. Highway 441 and drive 13 miles.
-The entrance is on the west side of the road, a map is located below.
+The entrance is on the west side of the road, the map below.